TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 10/Esther 10.1.md

 ---

-And the king Ahasuerus laid a tribute upon the land, and upon the isles of the sea.
+King Ahasuerus laid a tribute on the land, and on the islands of the sea.